overholt/Locale-Preferences-API/proposal.md

-Regardless, implementors are encouraged to reflect the value of navigator.language unless the user has explicitly indicated that the site in question is allowed access to the information.
+Regardless, implementors are encouraged to reflect the value of navigator.language unless the user has explicitly indicated that the site in question is not allowed access to the information.

 ## Known usability issues